esteban-q-diaz/esteban-q-diaz/README.md

 ## ⚡ Tech Stack

-Here is a list of some of the stuff I've worked with
+Here is a list of some of the technologies I've worked with

 * JavaScript
 * ReactJS